Last updated on February 8th, 2023

-[Disclaimer: I partnered with Meal Garden to bring you this post.
+[Disclaimer: This article was previously sponsored by Meal Garden.
 All opinions are my own and are not influenced by Meal Garden.]

 Or at least, what has become a standard for meal planning in the fitness and health industry.